-Now, the room in which I had been writing was entered by two doors, one from the and it was through the latter that my servant made his appearance in response to my summons.
-As I was sitting with my back to the veranda, I had a full view of Tip's villainous visage as he entered the room.
+Now, the room in which I had been writing was entered by two doors, one from the veranda, and the other exactly opposite it; all hazards. and it was through the latter that my servant made his appearance in response to my to the veranda, I had a full view of Tip's villainous visage as he entered the room.
 One step he took beyond the threshold, and then stood rooted to the spot,